 When Help One Now invited me to Haiti as part of a storytellers trip, I wanted to say no.

 I wanted to say no because I was afraid of poverty, and I was afraid of my heart breaking.
 I wanted to say no because it was inconvenient, and I was reluctant to leave my tinies.
-And I wanted to say no because I’ve had an aversion to the whole blogger trip phenomenon.
-After all, I spent years of my evangelical church life avoiding mission trips – quite a notable feat for a woman married to a former missionary to Mexico and a youth pastor.
-“Oh, I have to work,” excusing myself, which was true, but I also thought Mexico hardly needed one more group of rich North Americans performing mime on their street corners, and the money spent going would be better spent in the hands of on-the-ground community development.
+And I wanted to say no because I had an aversion to the whole blogger trip phenomenon.
+I spent years of my evangelical church life avoiding mission trips – quite a notable feat for a woman married to a former missionary to Mexico and a youth pastor.
+“Oh, I have to work,” I excused myself, which was true, but I also thought Mexico hardly needed one more group of rich North Americans performing bad mime on their street corners, and the money spent going would be better spent in the hands of on-the-ground community development.
 Mission trips seemed more like a yearning for travel and adventure cloaked in pious language.

 “We’ll spend four days painting rooms in an orphanage, and then we’ll go shopping and hang out on the beach!
 We’re suffering for Jesus!
 Let’s get matching t-shirts!
 It’ll be so rad.
 Last night is totally cry-night.”

 Yet I couldn’t seem to say no to going to Haiti.

 Every time I tried to refuse, my “no” stuck in my throat.
 I wondered if that might be a nudge from the Holy Spirit, so I took a few steps back and, as I got to know Chris and the rest of the team, I learned they were centered on empowering and resourcing local leaders for the long-haul precisely because of their great love for God.
 They were focused on community development to combat the orphan crisis, instead of simple rescue aid or hugging smiling orphans one week before disappearing once the slide-show pictures were done, let alone performing feel-good “revivals” to fluff up statistics in church annual reports.